DIRECTOR: Jordan Vogt-Roberts

 I will be the first to admit.
 I have never been a massive fan of the whole King Kong film series.
 I saw the original as a kid and much-preferred things like Jurassic Park growing up.
 I think the original King Kong was a little too slow for me at the time.
 It didn't hold my attention.
 When I went to see Peter Jackson's remake of King Kong, I wasn't impressed.
 A great cast couldn't save what was a pretty messy experience for me.
-It was a far cry from his earlier films and his Lord Of The Rings series.
-So when Kong: Skull Island was announced, I was a little weary about the latest incarnation of the mighty creature.
+It was a far cry from his earlier genre films and his Lord Of The Rings series.
+So when Kong: Skull Island was announced, I was weary about the latest incarnation of the mighty creature.

 When the first trailer debuted for Kong: Skull Island, my anticipation grew.
 I wanted to see this film on the big screen.
 I was excited.
 It wasn't until the full-length trailer was released where they began to expose more of the comedic side of the film and that's where alarm bells started ringing for me.
 My anticipation for the film dimmed.
-I think I wanted something serious that was more in line with the latest Godzilla.
-I was scared this was going to play things for laughs and I didn't want to see that in a Kong film.
+I think I wanted something more serious that was more in line with the latest Godzilla.
+I was scared this was going to play things for laughs, and I didn't want to see that in a Kong film.
 I wanted a serious Kong movie.

 When it comes to being a monster movie, Kong: Skull Island is exactly that.
 This is filled with some extremely creepy and dangerous creatures.
-I think this movie will be one that scares a lot of smaller kids.
+I think this film will be one that scares a lot of smaller kids.
 Parents going into this thinking they will see a light-hearted adventure film will be sorely mistaken.
 The threat of danger is around every single corner in this movie.
-I don't think there was ever really a moment of peace in this film.
+I don't think there was ever really any moment of peace in this film.
 The only time when we are given a moment to breathe is when we are introduced to John C. Reilly's character.

 For a PG-13 or M rated movie, Kong: Skull Island seriously pushes its rating as far as it can go.
 While this is no Indiana Jones And The Temple Of Doom in terms of having a rating need to be created to cater to its violence, Kong: Skull Island takes it to the very limit of PG-13.
 We even have a Cannibal Holocaust homage in this film.
-People are crushed, blown up, smacked against rocks, thrown into a helicopter propeller, and even impaled.
+People are crushed, blown up, smacked against rocks, thrown into a helicopter propeller, a character is even impaled.
 There is also a lot of creatures that are killed in the film.
 There is a moment with a giant stick insect that felt particularly mean-spirited.

 The acting in this film is fantastic.
 Tom Hiddleston is a great leading actor and action star.
 I liked his role in this film a lot.
 Brie Larson is the Fay Wray, Naomi Watts and Jessica Lange in this film.
 However, we don't get one of those high-pitch screaming scenes.
-She has a very Ripley or Sarah Conner vibe in the film.
-Samuel L. Jackson is the villain and his final scene was a cheer-worthy moment, John Goodman is just so good in his role as the man who sets up the exploration to Skull Island and John C. Reilly is the comic relief in this film.
+She has a very Ripley or Sarah Conner vibe in the movie.
+Samuel L. Jackson is the villain, and his final scene was a cheer-worthy moment, John Goodman is just so good in his role as the man who sets up the exploration to Skull Island, and John C. Reilly is the comic relief in this film.
 I thought, for the most part, he wasn't overkill.